LindaNciko/LindaNciko/README.md

 <h1 align="center">Hi 👋, I'm Claudine Linda Wa Nciko</h1>
 <h3 align="center">Passionate about Data Science, Business Analytics, and AI for Climate & Development Impact</h3>

-[Claudine Linda Nciko](https://www.linkedin.com/in/claudine-linda-nciko-b28b6a1a4/) a **Data Scientist** passionate about using data to solve business and social challenges.
+[Claudine Linda Nciko](https://www.linkedin.com/in/claudine-linda-nciko-b28b6a1a4/) is a **Data Scientist** passionate about using data to solve business and social challenges.
 She holds a **Master’s in Data Science & Analytics** from Strathmore University and has 3 years of experience in applying data science to real-world problems.
 Linda specializes in **machine learning, predictive modeling, and data-driven decision-making**.
 Her technical toolbox includes **Python, SQL, Power BI, Spark, and Hadoop**.
 She enjoys building models, creating dashboards, and turning complex data into **practical insights that drive growth and innovation**.
 ✨ Linda is currently **open to opportunities** where she can apply her skills to create impact through data.